clairestolp/layouts/README.md

   * Auto-size images to fit their container's width
       To automatically size an image to it's container just add `.img` to the `<img>` tag.

+### Hide Elements

+  * Hiding Elements
+      Add `.hidden` to any element to set `display: none`. (note: When hidden the element will 'collapse' so it won't take up any space while hidden)